STRATEGIC OVERVIEW

 On May 4, 2022, President Biden signed National Security Memorandum 10, National Security Memorandum on Promoting United States Leadership in Quantum Computing While Mitigating Risks to Vulnerable Cryptographic Systems.
 It outlines the Administration’s policy toward quantum computing, gives strategies to promote the emerging technology, prioritizes mitigating risks to encryption, and ensures protection of intellectual property:

-- Mitigating Risks: The timely and equitable transition of cryptographic systems to quantum-resistant encryption must be prioritized.
+• Mitigating Risks: The timely and equitable transition of cryptographic systems to quantum-resistant encryption must be prioritized.
 Central to this effort will be an emphasis on cryptographic agility, to reduce the transition time and to allow for updates for future cryptographic standards.
-Series of deadlines for federal agencies to support the transition was established.
+A series of deadlines for federal agencies to support the transition was established.

 The Role of International Talent in Quantum Information Science Report